 We’ve talked about how business insurance can protect your business in worst-case scenarios and unexpected, potentially catastrophic events, but it’s also important to remember that insurance can be an agent of growth as well.

 For example, offering a high-quality employee benefits program can help you to attract top talent and also retain your best workers.
 According to a recent poll conducted by The Harris Poll for the American Institute of CPAs (AICPA), 80 percent of polled workers prioritize good health and employee benefits programs over salaries.

 In order to make money, you need to invest money in the right resources.
 While software development companies and startups might invest in people more than anything, every business has different needs.
 Restaurants will have to invest in their property, equipment, and inventory.
 Furniture makers will have to invest in equipment and tools of the trade, and so on.

 Buying commercial property insurance can help you to protect these investments.
 And if something does happen to your business property and vital equipment and contents, having the right insurance policy makes it easier for you to replace or repair this property without suffering drastic financial losses and having to cover these expenses on your own.

 You Business is Susceptible to Cybercrimes

 Now more than ever, your business is susceptible to all types of attacks thanks to the fact that the Internet has become a huge part of every sector of business.
 It’s not only eCommerce and other online businesses that should be worried about cybersecurity.

-If your company stores important data on a computer system or server and if you have databases of customer information such as credit card and Social Security numbers that you are responsible for protection, you are a prime target for cybercriminals.
-A cyber insurance policy can help you survive such attacks by providing coverage for various costs that could result from data breaches, phishing attacks, and other types of cyberattacks.
+If your company stores important data on a computer system or server and if you have databases of customer information such as credit card and Social Security numbers that you are responsible for protecting, you are a prime target for cybercriminals.
+A cyber insurance policy can help you survive such attacks by providing coverage for various costs that could result from data breaches, phishing attacks, and other types of cyber attacks.